 A good study partner can hold you accountable as well as keep you focused.

-If students have a tough time sitting down and reading from a book or computer all night, learning with a study partner may be easier and ensure that the information actually sticks.
+If you have a tough time sitting down and focusing on your studies on your own, you may find that learning with a study partner will force you to stick to a study schedule and may also help ensure that the information actually sticks.

 Find a Quiet Space

 Many people are unable to concentrate when they’re in a noisy environment.
 Unfortunately, a college dorm room can be loud because it’s where social gatherings often take place.
 Plus, there are so many students crammed into one area, nobody has any personal space.
-That’s why the hunt for a quiet study space is advised.
+That’s why it can be a good idea to hunt for a quiet study space.

 Quiet spaces on campus could include a library, where students might be able to reserve a private room; a secluded place outside; the campus cafe when it’s not busy; or an empty classroom.

-If students have a car, they can drive off campus to a park, uncrowded eatery, or public library.
+If you have a car, you can drive off campus to a park, uncrowded eatery, or public library.

 Put on Some Focus Music

-According to research cited by Business Insider, the best types of focus music include nature sounds, songs without lyrics, songs played at medium volume, and songs with a specific tempo.
+Listening to music can be one of the best study tips for some college students.
+As long as the music isn’t distracting, you might find it helpful to pop in your earbuds when you study.
+Generally, the best types of music for focusing on work include nature sounds, songs without lyrics, songs played at medium volume, and songs with a specific tempo.

-Students can also listen to their favorite upbeat bands that make them excited, as it may help them study and get their work done faster.
+You might also like listening to your favorite upbeat bands that make you excited, as it may help you study and get your work done faster.